 - Unauthorized credit inquiries

-- Public records and collection accounts that have hit the 7-year reporting timeline mark and should no longer be present on your credit report
+- Negative accounts that have hit the 7-year reporting timeline mark and should no longer be there

-If you spot errors or inaccuracies in your credit report, you have three options to file a dispute: by mail, online, or phone.
+If you spot errors or inaccuracies in your credit report, you have three dispute options: by mail, online, or phone.

-The FTC also recommends “contact[ing] both the credit reporting company and the information provider” to best exercise your rights as a consumer.
+The FTC also recommends “contact[ing] both the credit bureaus and the information provider” to best exercise your rights as a consumer.
 So once you’ve filed formal disputes using one of the methods mentioned below, you’ll also want to reach out to the creditor promptly.

 To file a dispute by mail, you’ll need to draft up a letter like the one found here.
 According to TransUnion, your letter should include:

-- The File Identification Number listed on your TransUnion Credit Report
+- The File Identification Number listed on your report

 - Your current address